raim/mistrans/decode/README.md

 scripts also load functions defined in [`raas_utils.R`](raas_utils.R).

-If you are just interested in the downstream analysis and generation of published figures you just need to download the data in step 3, and can directly used the R scripts called in [`run_analysis.sh`](run_analysis.sh) in your favorite R environment.
+If you are just interested in the downstream analysis and generation of published figures you just need to download the data (step 3), and can directly used the R scripts called in [`run_analysis.sh`](run_analysis.sh) in your favorite R environment.